aspnet/AzureSignalR-samples/samples/BidirectionChat/README.md

 3. Update Azure SignalR Service Upstream settings

-    Open the Azure Portal and nevigate to the Function App created before.
+    Open the Azure Portal and navigate to the Function App created before.
 Find `signalr_extension` key in the **App keys** blade.

     ![Overview with auth](getkeys.png)